-\paragraph{Open-set HDA with unknown $\bm{\eta}$.} For the more practical open-set HDA setting that $\eta$ is unknown, researchers can design methods to estimate $\eta$ and then apply our method using the estimate of $\eta$, or take $\eta$ as a hyper-parameter and design methods to tune it.
+\textit{Open-set HDA with unknown $\bm{\eta}$.} For the more practical open-set HDA setting that $\eta$ is unknown, researchers can design methods to estimate $\eta$ and then apply our method using the estimate of $\eta$, or take $\eta$ as a hyper-parameter and design methods to tune it.
 We directly use the positive-unlabeled learning~\citep{bekker2020learning} method~\citep{zeiberg2020fast} to estimate the fraction of common class data among the target domain unlabeled data, by taking the labeled target data as positive samples.
 The results of different methods for open-set HDA using the estimate $\hat{\eta}$ of $\eta$ are given in Table~\ref{tab:result_office_openset_hda}.
 According to Table~\ref{tab:result_office_openset_hda}, the positive transfer is achieved by our method.
-We can see that $\hat{\eta}$ in all tasks is lower than the true $\eta$, implying that less unknown class samples are detected.
-Correspondingly, the UNK value (73.2\%) achieved by partial-KPG-RL using $\hat{\eta}$ in Table~\ref{tab:result_office_openset_hda} is smaller than that (83.5\%) using ${\eta}$ in Table~\ref{tab:result_office_openset_hda_main}.
-Surprisingly, the OS$^*$ value (67.5\%) of partial-KPG-RL in Table~\ref{tab:result_office_openset_hda} is higher than that (59.7\%) in Table~\ref{tab:result_office_openset_hda_main}.
-As a balance, the HOS value (69.5\%) achieved by partial-KPG-RL using $\hat{\eta}$ is similar to the HOS value (69.1\%) of partial-KPG-RL using the true $\eta$.
-In Table~\ref{tab:sen_eta}, we take ${\eta}$ as a hyper-parameter and show the average HOS achieved by partial-KPG-RL using varying magnitude of ${\eta}$.
+We can see that $\hat{\eta}$ in all tasks is lower than the true $\eta$, implying that fewer unknown class samples are detected.
+Correspondingly, the UNK value (73.2\%) achieved by partial KPG-RL using $\hat{\eta}$ in Table~\ref{tab:result_office_openset_hda} is smaller than that (83.5\%) using ${\eta}$ in Table~\ref{tab:result_office_openset_hda_main}.
+Surprisingly, the OS$^*$ value (67.5\%) of partial KPG-RL in Table~\ref{tab:result_office_openset_hda} is higher than that (59.7\%) in Table~\ref{tab:result_office_openset_hda_main}.
+As a balance, the HOS value (69.5\%) achieved by partial KPG-RL using $\hat{\eta}$ is similar to the HOS value (69.1\%) of partial KPG-RL using the true $\eta$.
+In Table~\ref{tab:sen_eta}, we take ${\eta}$ as a hyper-parameter and show the average HOS achieved by partial KPG-RL using varying magnitudes of ${\eta}$.
 It is observed that the average HOS is relatively stable to ${\eta}$ in a relatively large range of $[0.55,0.75]$.